 Originally, I had thought it would be easy.
 Each row in the LCD is 40 characters, so just move left or right 40 characters in the gap buffer, right?
 Wrong.
 If there's a newline before the end of the row in the LCD, that row doesn't occupy 40 characters, so just shifting left or right 40 characters would not put you in the right spot.

 Finally, all of this was extremely annoying to test on-system.
 So I ended up designing a virtual test program in JavaFX that simulates the LCD so I could test out my gap buffer implementation without having to flash the firmware and connect everything up to the LCD.
 This ended up being a huge time saver, and I was able to iterate on the firmware much faster than I would have been able to if I had to flash it every time I wanted to test a change.
-I'll probably end up posting the source for this on my GitHub as well just in case it helps someone else out, or if someone is just curious.
+This particular tool can be found on my GitHub.

 Since this was a breadboard prototype, I didn't design a full enclosure for the board.
 However, I did design and 3D print a stand for the LCD to sit in so that I could have it propped up while I was testing the firmware.
 This was basically just a bezel with a kickstand.